Teoscar Hernández Preview, Player Props: Mariners vs. Rays

 Teoscar Hernández At The Plate

-- Among the qualified hitters, he ranks 48th in batting average, while his on-base percentage ranks 102nd and he is 48th in slugging.
+- Among qualifying batters in MLB play, he ranks 48th in batting average, 103rd in on-base percentage, and 48th in slugging.

-- Hernandez will look to extend his 16-game hitting streak.
-He's batting .400 with one homer over the course of his last games.
+- Hernandez will look to extend his 17-game hitting streak.
+He's batting .400 with one homer in his last games.

-- He has homered in 16.5% of his games this season, and 4.3% of his chances at the plate.
+- In 51 games this year (36.4%), Hernandez has picked up an RBI, and in 25 of those games (17.9%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- In 36.7% of his games this season, Hernandez has had at least one RBI.
-He's picked up more than one in 18.0% and driven in three or more of his team's runs in six contests.
+- He has scored in 53 of 140 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.